 • Have been and will continue to work with the East Palo Alto Rent Board, City staff, Community Legal Services of East Palo Alto, and other stakeholders

-– The right to a replacement apartment at Woodland Park during construction and a right of return to the new apartments
+– The right to a replacement apartment at Woodland Park during construction and a right to remain at Woodland Park

 – Guarantees to pay the same rent that they otherwise would be paying and to receive an apartment with the same number of bedrooms